jokieone/clone/README.md

 # Technology

-Juno-106.js was written in Javascript using the [WebAudio](http://webaudio.github.io/web-audio-api/) and [Web MIDI](http://www.w3.org/TR/webmidi/) APIs as well as [Backbone.Marionette](marionettejs.com).
+minimoog.js was written in Javascript using the [WebAudio](http://webaudio.github.io/web-audio-api/) and [Web MIDI](http://www.w3.org/TR/webmidi/) APIs as well as [Backbone.Marionette](marionettejs.com).
 It also uses some effects from [tuna.js](https://github.com/Dinahmoe/tuna) by Dinahmoe.

 # TO-DO

-* Touch events
-* Tweak chorus
-* Alternate PWM Implementation
-* Filter self-resonance
-* Portamento
+* Knobs instead of sliders
-* Bender
+* 3d model

 # Changelog